-- F Approved Customary Care Home With Placement - Customary care home has been assessed and approved and the child is in the home. - G Customary Care SAFE Homestudy Assessment Out of Jurisdiction Request Request from another agency to assess and approve a customary care home for a particular child.
+J Customary Care SAFE Homestudy Assessment - Out of Jurisdiction Request Request from another agency to assess and approve a customary care home for a particular child.

-H Support to Customary Care Parent - Out of Jurisdiction Request Request from another agency to provide support services for one of its approved customary care homes.
+K Support to Customary Care Parent - Out of Jurisdiction Request

+Request from another agency to provide support services for one of its approved customary care homes.